lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 });
 ```

-If we use this utility as it is, in a SPA you'll remain logged in until we re-request the SPA from the server.
+If we use this utility as it is, in an SPA you'll remain logged in until we re-request the SPA from the server.
 So, something like a page refresh or browsing to another page without using your SPA's router will likely log you out.

 If we want to re-authorize a user when they return to the site, or if they refresh, we can add something like this to our utility class: